The President regularly accuses major media outlets of spreading fake news.

 What is the Impetus Behind the President’s Claim?

-If the news is not fake or grossly inaccurate, what is the impetus or reasoning behind the President’s claim?
-It seems that when the President accuses the media of being fake, it is usually because the media is reporting about issues surrounding his presidency, and he does not like the particular take they have on the event or issues.
+If the news is not fake or grossly inaccurate, what is the reasoning behind the President’s claim?
+It seems that when the President accuses the media of being fake, it is usually because the media is reporting about issues surrounding his presidency.
+And further, he does not like the particular take they have on the event or issues.

 The President is absolutely welcome to dislike the way the media represents his presidency.
 However, the question is whether his objection to their reporting is rooted in more personal and subjective reasons or if it is rooted in a deep desire to hold journalists to a higher code of journalistic conduct than they are now following.